 An amusing but telling anecdote is emperor Vespasian’s last dying words on June 23rd, 79AD:

-The manner by which an Emperor was deified was integral part of his funeral, in the manner of Romulus the first king of Rome.
 This involved a wax figure of the deceased, a march through the city to a specific spot and a finally a huge funeral pyre which was lit by his successor.
 Gladiatorial fights might accompany the occasion as well as dances and marches round the fire.
 Once the fire was out an Eagle would be released to take his soul to sit amongst the gods.

 An idea of what Emperor-God-on-earth was all about can be had from the Pantheon in Rome.
 The Pantheon as we know it was built by Emperor Hadrian (AD117-138).
 In fact the building was a temple to all the gods (hence the name) and had first been built a century earlier by Agrippa for emperor Augustus.
 It is said that Augustus refused it, probably for reasons of bad propaganda and had it dedicated to all the gods instead.

 Successive fires burned it down and caused it to be rebuilt by Hadrian who transformed it according to his own love for architecture.
 The result was an unsurpassed milestone of western architecture (the actual architect isn’t known).
 The engineering was equally impressive.

 The Pantheon is erected around a perfect sphere with a hole called “oculus” for light at the top which lets in a powerful beam of sun light, giving its interior a distinctly cosmic feel.